pyeventsourcing/eventsourcing-django/README.md

 that uses the [Django ORM](https://www.djangoproject.com/) to define alternative persistence infrastructure for the [Python eventsourcing library](https://github.com/pyeventsourcing/eventsourcing).
 This package is [available on PyPI](https://pypi.org/project/eventsourcing-django/).

 This package is designed and tested to work with version 9.1 of the Python eventsourcing library, Django versions 3.0, 3.1, and 3.2, and Python versions 3.7, 3.8, 3.9, and 3.10.

-This functionality provided by this package was previously included in the Python eventsourcing package, but was moved out to a separate package during development of version 9.
+The functionality provided by this package was previously included in the Python eventsourcing package, but was moved out to a separate package during development of version 9.